 And paper towels.
 I know some people would cut out paper towels completely, but instead I just cut back severely.
 For example, we like to make homemade tacos and fry our own tortillas.
-It leaves so much grease in the pan, even after you drain it into an old bottle.
-Same thing for fried potatoes.
-And I’m not about to pour fat down my drain and cause plumbing issues down the road, that is bad news bears.
+It leaves lots of grease to be sopped up, and I’m not about to send it down my drain and cause plumbing issues down the road, that is bad news bears.

-Heating is another thing we cut back on drastically.
-We went from 72 degrees to 62, and 60 at night.
+Heating and air conditioning is another thing we cut back on drastically.
+During winter we went from 72 degrees to 62, and 60 at night.
 Instead of heating the whole house, we use a Duraflame heater we already had to heat our main room, and then turn on our electric blanket at night.
 It’s saved us a ton on our bill.